bespoken/bespoken-docs/faq/README.md

 ### Can we test using other numbers?

 Yes, we can configure additional WhatsApp numbers for testing.
-Contact us at [support@bespoken.io](mailto:support@bespoken.io) for assistance.
+Contact us at [support@bespoken.ai](mailto:support@bespoken.ai) for assistance.

 ### I'm not receiving Menu messages.
 What can I do?